DavoodSZ1993/SIMPNet_/README.md

 <p><sup>2</sup>Zachry Department of Civil and Environmental Engineering, Texas A&M University, College Station, TX, USA.</p>

 This repository is the official implementation of SIMPNet: Spatial-informed Motion Planning Network.

+<p>SIMPNet is a deep learning-based motion planning algorithm for robotic manipulators.
+It utliizes graph neural network and attention mechanism to generate informed samples within the framework of sampling-based motion planning algorithms.
+SIMPNet is designed to encode the kinematic and spatial strucutre of the robotic manipulator within the sampling heuristic for informed sampling.
+This repository contains the implementation, and evaluation scripts for SIMPNet.</p>